Logic & Behavior

 Base Code Structure

-When you create or update a form in the UI Builder, the platform automatically generates a base Python file named __init__.py
+When you create or update a form in the UI Builder, the platform automatically generates a base Python file named __init__.py.
+This file includes:

 - Component Path Definitions